Configuration File

 script: npm testThis example describes the following workflow:

-node:22Docker image is selected as the task execution environment. - The
+node:22Docker image is used as the task execution environment. - The tasks

 Basic Syntax Structure